PostHog/posthog.com/contents/blog/raising-3m-for-os.md

 # "You're too early"

-It sounds obvious, but many of the most succesful open source companies start off with a really popular open source project.
+It sounds obvious, but many of the most successful open source companies start off with a really popular open source project.
 The implication is that you're going to have to build something that gets popular first, then monetize later, in most cases.

 From a fundraising perspective, this means you can either be raising (i) off the back of lots of revenue, which seems unlikely or (ii) from a ton of growth of the project.